Meteor Lake: Branding

-Intel unveiled new branding in June 2023 for upcoming Meteor Lake processors after using the same "Core i" branding for over 15 years.
+Intel announced new branding in June 2023 for upcoming Meteor Lake processors after using the same "Core i" branding for over 15 years.
 Core branding would be simplified by dropping the 'i' with processors branded Core 3, 5 and 7 instead.
 The new 'Core Ultra' 5, 7 and 9 branding would be reserved for "premium" processors according to Intel.
 In addition to the new tier naming, Intel said it would be de-emphasizing processor generations in marketing material, though the processor generation number would remain in the processor number.
 Meteor Lake processors with Core Ultra branding are classified as first generation Core Ultra.

 The new Core and Core Ultra branding was perceived as creating more branding confusion rather than reducing it.
 Josh Loeffler of TechRadar wrote that "differentiation between Core and Core Ultra is also somewhat head-scratching, especially since there will at least be some overlap between the two brands" as Core 5 and Core 7 processors will exist alongside Core Ultra 5 and Core Ultra 7 processors.
 In the view of Digital Trends, the new branding emulated AMD and Apple's naming conventions which amounted to Intel "chasing its competitors instead of leading the pack".